Thirteenth Avenue (Brooklyn): Raoul Wallenberg Way

 On December 9, 2012, the first day of Hanukkah, the stretch of 13th Avenue between 36th and 60th streets was co-named Raoul Wallenberg Way in honor of the Swedish diplomat who saved 100,000 Hungarian Jews during the Holocaust.
 Legislation for the renaming was submitted by New York City Councilmen David G. Greenfield and Brad Lander in conjunction with the Raoul Wallenberg Centennial Celebration Commission.
 Hundreds of people attended the naming ceremony.
 According to speakers at the event, many of the individuals rescued by Wallenberg immigrated to Borough Park to establish their families.
 The neighborhood is home to the largest concentration of Holocaust survivors and their descendants in the United States.

 Dyker Heights section

-In Dyker Heights, 13th Avenue is zoned mostly for low-density residential townhouses, with shops on the first floors of some buildings.
+In Dyker Heights, 13th Avenue is home to a significant Italian and Italian-American upper middle class to upper class population and is zoned mostly for low-density residential townhouses, with shops on the first floors of some buildings.
 It is a two-way street with one lane in each direction, and ends at Dyker Beach Park and Golf Course at 86th Street.